nab115/menu-scraper/README.md

 ## Main Features

 - Parse restaurant HTML menu and extract menu item name, description, and price and output a list of json

+## Try it out

+Visit https://www.menu-monster.com/scraper to test it out yourself